basma-codes-create/todo-list-web-app/README.md

-# todo-list-web-app
+# Todo List Web App

-Interactive Todo List Web App built with HTML, CSS, and JavaScript featuring task management and local storage support.
+An interactive and responsive Todo List web application built using HTML, CSS, and JavaScript.

+## Features
+- Add new tasks
+- Mark tasks as completed
+- Remove tasks
+- Display remaining tasks counter
+- Save tasks using Local Storage

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript

+## Purpose
+This project was created to practice front-end web development and improve JavaScript skills by building a functional task management application.